-With over 200 signatories, The Task Force on Climate-Related Financial Disclosure (TCFD) is pushing companies to publicly disclose on their climate-related risks and opportunities.
+With over 630 signatories as of April 2019, The Task Force on Climate-Related Financial Disclosure (TCFD) is pushing companies to publicly disclose on their climate-related risks and opportunities.

-Established in 2015 by the Governor of the Bank of England Mark Carney in response to G20 request to better understand the financial implications of climate change, the TCFD is chaired by Michael Bloomberg.
+Established in 2015 by the Governor of the Bank of England Mark Carney in response to a G20 request to understand the financial implications of climate change better, the TCFD is chaired by Michael Bloomberg.

 The Task Force bridges the gap between the corporate and finance communities as it invites companies to disclose how climate related issues can impact their business.
 The latter then helps investors, lenders and insurers to better assess climate-related risks and opportunities in their decisions.

-The ultimate purpose of the TCFD however is to enable sustainable investments.
-Bloomberg expands:
+However, the ultimate purpose of the TCFD recommendations is to enable sustainable investments.
+Bloomberg explains:

 “Increasing transparency makes markets more efficient and economies more stable and resilient.”